 What is opera Divina?

+Glad you asked.
+I wrote a blog post about it, that you can read here.
 I also constructed a reflection guide that you can purchase here, if you are interested in how opera Divina might play out in your life.

 Why are your artworks unframed?